Striped skunk

 Striped skunk is a common, widely recognized, medium-sized mammal.
 Average size and weight measurements vary greatly in published literature, possibly due in part to geographic variation among the 13 recognized subspecies.
 Adults are 20 to 30 long, including the tail, and weigh 4 to 10 pounds.
 Males are about 10% larger than females and may weigh up to 12 pounds just before denning for the winter.

 The body is stout and shaped somewhat like a cat.
-The fur (pelage) is black conspicuous white markings.
+The fur (pelage) is black with conspicuous white markings.
 There is a white stripe on the back (dorsum) that splits into a V-shape at the shoulders and continues as two stripes to the rump.
 The width of the white area varies and some individuals are mostly black.
 Two highly developed scent glands on either side of the anus are modified for defense.
 They each contain about ½ ounce of yellowish musk.
 The musk contains seven sulfur compounds (thiols), is highly odoriferous, and causes nausea and burning in the eyes of predators.

 The tail is bushy and 8½ to 11 long.
 On some individuals the dorsal stripes continue unbroken along the edges of the tail to the tip.
 On others, the tail is mostly black but there are usually at least some white hairs on the edge of the tail.